Boosting Simple Learners: Expressivity

-Moreover, the dependence on $\gamma$ is tight, already in the 1-dimensional case.
-That is, $\vc_\gamma(\ds_1) \geq 1/\gamma$ for every~$\gamma$ such that $1/\gamma\in \mathbb{N}$. \end{thm*} The proof of \Cref{thm:gammaVCDS} follows from a more general result concerning the union of classes with VC dimension equal to~1.
+For $d>1$, the class of $d$-dimensional decision-stumps $\gamma$-interpolates every set $Y\subseteq \mathbb{R}^d$ of size $1/\gamma$, provided that there exists $i\leq d$ so that every pair of distinct points $x,y\in Y$ satisfy $x_i\neq y_i$. \end{theorem} The proof of \Cref{thm:gammaVCDS} follows from a more general result concerning the union of classes with VC dimension equal to~1.
 We note that the bounds are rather loose in terms of $d$: the upper bound yields a bound of $O(d/\gamma)$ while the lower bound gives only $\Omega(1/\gamma)$.
 Also note that since the VC dimension of decision stumps is $O(\log d)$ (see \cite{Gey18stumps} for a tight bound), \Cref{thm:generalGammaVC} implies an upper bound of $\tilde O(\log d /\gamma^2)$.
 It would be interesting to tighten these bounds.